Optimal Time and Space Construction of Suffix Arrays and LCP Arrays for Integer Alphabets: Introduction

-\textbf{Recent and independent works for suffix array construction.} Li et al~\cite{LiLH18} proposed an in-place linear time algorithm for a read-only string over an integer alphabet $[1, \dots, O(\N)]$ whose assumption is more general, and the result is stronger than ours.
-Their algorithm is also based on the induced sorting framework, but the details are different from ours.
 Prezza~\cite{Prezza18} studied a similar problem that, for a writable input string, sorts suffixes of a size-$b$ subset instead of all suffixes and constructs a \textit{sparse} suffix array and \textit{sparse} LCP array.
 His algorithm is based on a longest common extension data structure that, for two given positions $\ii$ and $\jj$, efficiently computes the length of the longest common prefix between two suffixes starting at $\ii$ and $\jj$, and it runs in $O(\N + b \log^2 \N)$ expected time and in-place.

 \textbf{Suffix array and LCP array construction.} Most previous research focused on a setting that computes LCP arrays from a given string and its suffix array.
 Kasai et al.~\cite{KasaiLAAP01} proposed the first linear time (optimal time) algorithm that computes the inverse suffix array and then uses it and computes the LCP array.
 Since it stores the inverse suffix array in extra space, it requires $\N+O(1)$ extra words.
 Manzini~\cite{Manzini04} proposed a more space efficient linear time algorithm.
-The algorithm constructs the $\psi$ array, which is similar to the inverse suffix array, in the output space of the LCP array and then rewrites it to the LCP array by using the suffix array.
+The algorithm constructs the $\psi$ array, which is similar to the inverse suffix array, in the output space of the LCP array and then rewrites it to the LCP array.
 The rewriting process runs in-place, but constructing the $\psi$ array requires $\sigma + O(1)$ extra words, so the algorithm runs in linear time using $\sigma + O(1)$ words in total.
 Suffix arrays and LCP arrays can be computed in the same time and space by computing the suffix array with Nong's algorithm~\cite{Nong13} and then by computing the LCP array with Manzini's algorithm~\cite{Manzini04}.
 The problem for constant alphabets with $\sigma \in O(1)$ has been studied in~\cite{LouzaGT17,Fischer11}, and the algorithms in~\cite{LouzaGT17,Fischer11} are very competitive in practice for constant alphabets.